inxmailgmbh/tb-listunsubscribe/README.md

 <br />
 As requirement for this add-on the newsletter mailer must be support this function by adding the following header to their mail: List-Unsubscribe: <mailto:address@yourdomain.com?subject=xxxx>.<br />

-##Contributing to the Thunderbird List Unsubscription Add-On#
+##Contributing to the Add-On#

-If you want to contribute to the Add-On send us a [pull requests](http://help.github.com/send-pull-requests/).
+If you want to contribute to the Add-On send us [pull requests](http://help.github.com/send-pull-requests/).

 ##Contact##